Audi A5: RS5 (2010)

 A Carbon design package is available for the engine compartment and for the vehicle body.
-Styling packages include a black or matte aluminum look.
+Styling packages include a black or matte aluminium look.

-The RS5 weighs 1800 kg, with 56.3 percent at the front and 43.7 in the rear which makes it prone to understeer, however, Audi has added two electro-mechanical systems to counter its nose-heaviness.
+The RS5 weighs 1800 kg, with 56.3 percent at the front and 43.7 in the rear, Audi has added two electro-mechanical systems which ensure the care is neutral in corners.
 The stability-control system attempts to stop front-end plow before it happens by squeezing the brakes on the inside wheels which effectively drag those tires enough to pull the car into the corner.

-The RS5 also has an active rear differential that can apportion power between the rear wheels to create a similar effect or even oversteer; in normal conditions, Quattro all-wheel-drive delivers 60% of the engine’s torque rearward and rising to as much as 85 percent depending on conditions.
+The RS5 also has an active rear differential that can apportion power between the rear wheels to create a similar effect or even oversteer; in normal conditions, Quattro all-wheel-drive delivers 60% of the engine's torque rearward and rising to as much as 85 percent depending on conditions.
+Road and Track’s Randy Pobst stated it handled better than the R8.
+Stephen Reil has noted that it was tested over 10k miles on the Nurburgring with input on suspension from the companies Le Mans winning race drivers.

-According to Quattro GmbH chief Stephan Reil, the 4.2 FSI engine is based upon Audi's 5.2 FSI V10 engine (found in the D3 Audi S8 and Audi R8) with two cylinders removed.
+According to Quattro GmbH chief Stephan Reil, the 4.2 FSI engine is closest related to Audi's 5.2 FSI V10 engine found in the second generation Audi R8 and Lamborghini Hurrican.
+It features the same quasi-dry sump high G lubrication system found in the Audi R8 GT3 LMS and represents the best, most reliable, and most efficient naturally aspirated V8 engine that Audi engineers could create as the company knew it would be all turbo powered moving forward.

 The vehicle was unveiled at the 2010 Geneva Motor Show.
-Sales of the Audi RS5 began in spring 2010.
+Sales of the Audi RS5 began in early 2010.